 Microbiology and DNA laboratory

 The DNA laboratory is used for practical lessons where students will have access to various pieces of equipment used for extraction, isolation and visualisation of DNA from various sources.
-The room is equipped with thermal cyclers, gel electrophoresis tanks, -80oC freezer for DNA/RNA storage, a real-time DNA and RNA sequencer, as well as a trans illuminator for the visualisation of DNA bands.
+The room is equipped with thermal cyclers, gel electrophoresis tanks, -80oC freezer for DNA/RNA storage, as well as a trans illuminator for the visualisation of DNA bands.

 Microbiology practical’s also take place in this room.
 Students are able to learn how to identify micro-organisms using various techniques such as gram staining and selective use of agar.
 They also learn the appropriate methods for safely handling micro-organism cultures.